-i) Revenue: To identify further funding or savings for 2016-17 and 2017- 18 to produce a balanced budget 2015-18, in accordance with the timetable set out in the Revenue Budget report; and In subsequent years, to identify funding or savings for all three years (2016-19) to produce a balanced budget. ii) Capital To support the proposed long-term strategy to apply capital receipts to fund the unsupported element of the NDR and so avoid revenue costs of £2m from 2020 onwards.
+i) Revenue: To identify further funding or savings for 2016-17 and 2017- 18 to produce a balanced budget 2015-18, in accordance with the timetable set out in the Revenue Budget report; and In subsequent years, to identify funding or savings for all three years (2016-19) to produce a balanced budget.

 - 1.1 The Medium Term Financial Strategy (MTFS) 2015-18 replaces the 2014-17 Medium Term Financial Strategy. - 1.2 Norfolk County Council faces a challenging financial future.
-Difficult decisions about the future provision of services that the citizens of Norfolk value will be made, in order to set the budget in the following three years and beyond, as public sector expenditure is reduced. - 1.3 On 5 September 2014, Policy and Resources Committee received a report setting out a revised funding shortfall of £209m between 2015 and 2020.
+Difficult decisions about the future provision of services that the citizens of Norfolk value will be made, in order to set the budget in the following three years and beyond, as public sector expenditure is reduced.

+- 1.3 On 5 September 2014, Policy and Resources Committee received a report setting out a revised funding shortfall of £209m between 2015 and 2020.
 This was based on the latest forecasts of Government funding and estimates of expected increased costs such as inflation, volume change from increased demand, demographics and the costs of legislative changes.
 For 2015-18, the shortfall identified was £147.5m. - 1.4 During the autumn, significant work has taken place to review and challenge all budget estimates and initial budget saving proposals to ensure the robustness of estimates.
 This has been undertaken through additional reviews and member and officer peer challenge.
 In addition, emerging challenges, such as managing the costs of purchase of care and increased waste tonnage, have been taken into consideration.
-Together with the funding announcements within the Draft Local Government Funding Settlement for 2015-16 and identified savings, the three year forecast shortfall is now £87.7m.
-This includes Policy and Resources recommendations set out in the Revenue Budget 2015-16 paper included elsewhere on this agenda. - 1.5 The MTFS sets out the national and local factors which impact upon budget planning decisions.
-It details funding reductions and shows how the Council intends to manage the reductions, to make transformative changes and plan new initiatives, while meeting its statutory responsibilities. - 1.6 As set out in the Revenue Budget report elsewhere on this agenda, the development of the 2015-16 budget has been extremely challenging, being undertaken in the context of ongoing changes and in a climate where the generation of savings has been difficult.
+Together with the funding announcements within the Final Local Government Funding Settlement for 2015-16 and identified savings, the three year forecast shortfall is now £87.7m. - 1.5 The MTFS sets out the national and local factors which impact upon budget planning decisions.
+It details funding reductions and shows how the Council intends to manage the reductions, to make transformative changes and plan new initiatives, while meeting its statutory responsibilities. - 1.6 As set out in the Revenue Budget report, the development of the 2015-16 budget has been extremely challenging, being undertaken in the context of ongoing changes and in a climate where the generation of savings has been difficult.
 In particular, better understanding of trend data, and the associated pressures in key areas such as Children's Services, Adults and Waste, have given rise to additional costs, whilst the cost, complexity and time required to deliver transformational change has also proven greater than originally anticipated.
 A balanced budget is proposed for 2015-16, however it is the view of the Section 151 (S151) Officer that the shortfall for 2016-17 and 2017-18 represents a high risk.
-Further details of this assessment are set out in paragraphs 4.3-4.6 of this report.
+Further details of this assessment are set out in paragraphs 4.2 to 4.6 of this report.